ourfriendselectric/golden-robot-records/_social-family-records/matt-scullian.md

 It's been 10 years since his last album **"Put It Down To Experience"**, which featured the hit songs Giddy Up and Hard Earned Money and earned him four Golden Guitar and two APRA Song of the Year nominations.

-Matt's long-awaited new album. **'I'm Just A Song'**&nbsp;is slated for release on 19 January, 2018
+Matt's long-awaited new album. **'I'm Just A Song'** is slated for release on 19 January, 2018